-Award-winning author Reyna Grande shares her compelling experience of crossing borders and cultures in this middle grade adaptation of her "compelling, unvarnished, resonant."
-(BookPage) memoir, The Distance Between Us.
+Award-winning author Reyna Grande shares her personal experience of crossing borders and cultures in this middle grade adaptation of her memoir, The Distance Between Us "a ocean important account of the many ways immigration impacts children" • (Booklist, starred review).
 When her parents make the dangerous and illegal trek across the Mexican border in pursuit of the American dream, Reyna and her siblings are forced to live with their stern grandmother, as they wait for their parents to build the foundation of a new life.
-But when things don't go quite as planned, Reyna finds herself preparing for her own journey to "El Otro Lado" - to live with the man who has haunted her imagination for years: her long-absent father.
-Both funny and heartbreakingly, The Distance Between Us beautifully captures the struggle that Reyna and her siblings endured while trying to assimilate to a different culture, language, and family life in El Otro Lado (The Other Side).
+But when things don't go quite as planned, Reyna finds herself preparing for her own journey to "El Otro Lado" • to live with the man who has haunted her imagination for years: her long-absent father.
+Both funny and heartbreakin, The Distance Between Us sheds light on the immigrant experience beautifully capturing the struggle that Reyna and her siblings endured while trying to assimilate to a different culture, language, and family life in El Otro Lado (The Other Side).